CarParts.com, Inc. (NASDAQ:PRTS) Shares Sold by North Star Investment Management Corp.

 North Star Investment Management Corp. trimmed its stake in CarParts.com, Inc. (NASDAQ:PRTS) by 15.1% in the third quarter, HoldingsChannel reports.
 The firm owned 1,322,867 shares of the specialty retailer’s stock after selling 235,325 shares during the period.
 CarParts.com makes up about 1.7% of North Star Investment Management Corp.’s portfolio, making the stock its 8th largest position.
 North Star Investment Management Corp.’s holdings in CarParts.com were worth $14,300,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
+Other large investors also recently bought and sold shares of the company.
 Stratos Wealth Partners LTD. acquired a new position in shares of CarParts.com during the second quarter valued at about $87,000.
 Virtu Financial LLC bought a new stake in CarParts.com during the 2nd quarter worth approximately $208,000.
 Bank of New York Mellon Corp bought a new stake in CarParts.com during the 2nd quarter worth approximately $591,000.
-Prospera Financial Services Inc bought a new stake in CarParts.com during the 2nd quarter worth approximately $143,000.
+Prospera Financial Services Inc bought a new stake in shares of CarParts.com during the second quarter valued at approximately $143,000.
 Finally, Strs Ohio bought a new stake in shares of CarParts.com during the second quarter valued at approximately $489,000.
-Hedge funds and other institutional investors own 35.14% of the company’s stock.
+Institutional investors and hedge funds own 35.14% of the company’s stock.

-PRTS has been the subject of a number of recent research reports.
-Barrington Research reissued a “buy” rating and issued a $15.00 target price on shares of CarParts.com in a report on Friday, August 7th.
-Small Cap Consu reaffirmed a “buy” rating on shares of CarParts.com in a research note on Thursday, August 6th.
+Several research analysts have commented on PRTS shares.
+Barrington Research reaffirmed a “buy” rating and set a $15.00 price objective on shares of CarParts.com in a research note on Friday, August 7th.
+ValuEngine raised shares of CarParts.com from a “hold” rating to a “buy” rating in a research note on Monday, August 3rd.
+BidaskClub lowered shares of CarParts.com from a “hold” rating to a “sell” rating in a research note on Tuesday, September 15th.
 Roth Capital reissued a “buy” rating and set a $17.00 target price on shares of CarParts.com in a research note on Wednesday, September 9th.
-ValuEngine raised shares of CarParts.com from a “hold” rating to a “buy” rating in a research note on Monday, August 3rd.
-Finally, DA Davidson began coverage on shares of CarParts.com in a research note on Monday, August 31st.
-They set a “buy” rating and a $19.00 target price for the company.
-One analyst has rated the stock with a sell rating, one has issued a hold rating and six have issued a buy rating to the stock.
-CarParts.com has a consensus rating of “Buy” and a consensus target price of $17.40.
+Finally, Small Cap Consu reissued a “buy” rating on shares of CarParts.com in a research note on Thursday, August 6th.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating and six have given a buy rating to the company’s stock.
+The stock currently has an average rating of “Buy” and a consensus target price of $17.40.

 PRTS stock opened at $13.32 on Wednesday.
 The company has a debt-to-equity ratio of 1.00, a current ratio of 1.09 and a quick ratio of 0.39.
 The business has a 50-day moving average price of $11.66 and a 200 day moving average price of $8.67.
 The company has a market capitalization of $630.32 million, a P/E ratio of -18.00 and a beta of 2.69.
 CarParts.com, Inc. has a 1-year low of $1.04 and a 1-year high of $16.44.